 - You are treating a threat-intel or forensics credential as your FIRST cert — it is not; the honest sequence is a security foundation first, then intelligence-specific credentials after you have the fundamentals and some practice.

-- You are chasing a senior credential like CISSP because it shows up in postings for this work — those mentions reflect experienced and blended roles, not an analyst's starting point, and CISSP is gated behind years of experience.
+- You are chasing a senior credential like CISSP because it shows up in postings for this work — a posting mention alone does not make it a starting point; check ISC2's current eligibility rules before planning CISSP.

-- You want a certificate to stand in for hands-on practice — for this role it will not; an employer wants to see you actually analyze a threat, not just hold a card.
+- You want a certificate to stand in for hands-on practice — for this role it will not; build analysis samples an interviewer can actually test, not just a card to hold.

 Build this proof first